 - Takes more time to edit or re-record

 - Editing may be nonexistent with some programs

 - Age group: Target the length to the attention span of your audience.
 Generally keep it under 10 minute videos, or a longer one should be broken up into shorter chunks.

 Screencasting to Video Applications

 Select and learn about a screencasting tool.
-If you are asking students to use these tools, be sure to check that it will work on their device.
+If you are asking students to use these tools, be sure to check that they will work on their devices.
 These are listed alphabetically.

 Free for up to 3 projects

 Record, annotate, animate, narrate, import, and export almost anything to and from anywhere.

 Create slides, draw in colors, add shapes and text, rotate, move scale objects, add photos, import PDF docs, insert a web browser window, and export mp4 movies.

 Make interactive lessons for tablets, smartphones, and computers